Boys state hoops: Leaning into 'underdogs' role, Fort Calhoun stuns Wahoo; Auburn continues March magic

 Welchert's three-pointer from the right wing, his second of the final period, ended up being a second-chance basket as the Pioneers chased down an offensive rebound after a missed shot.
 Wahoo never got a shot off in its final possession after Fort Calhoun poked the ball loose as Wahoo brought the ball up in the final seconds.

-Welchert finished with 11 and Pioneers teammate Zane Schwarz chipped in 14.
+Welchert finished with 11 points and Pioneers teammate Zane Schwarz chipped in 14.

 "Austin doesn't get talked about a whole lot, but he's done that all season for us, hitting big shots in key situations," O'Connor said.